Melissa-10-10/Mental-Project/README.md

    4.Distibution function
 NTILE(4) creates four grroups;the top quartile helps identify the clinic's most frequent patients.CUME_DIST() shows cumulative proportion at each row.
 ![image alt](https://github.com/Melissa-10-10/Mental-Project/blob/610d33a8123dae1c2dbba9b7bdd7ec46bef45076/Screenshot%20(229).png)

+# **STEP 6**

+**Descriotive (What happened)

+  * Example:Sessions increased from January to April, peaking in April, then fluctuated.
+  * Example:Top 5 therapies account for the majority of sessions; top quartile patients account for  60% of the therapy minutes

+**Diagnostic(why)**

+  * Example:Higher counts in the cpital(Kigali) reflect better access and available therapists.
+  * Example:Campaigns, workshops, or seasonal factors may expalin spikes

+**Prescriptive(What next)**
+  *Example:Expand teletherapy to rural regions to even out access.
+  *Example:Assign more therapies in high-demand months and launch retention programs foe mid quartile patients.